 To use DNS peering, you must authorize a network to use a peering zone.
 The VPC network authorized to use the peering zone is called the DNS consumer network.

-- An alternative name server, if an outbound DNS policy has been configured in the DNS producer network
+- An alternative name server, if an outbound server policy has been configured in the DNS producer network.

 Keep the following in mind when configuring DNS peering:

 - DNS peering is a one-way relationship.
 It allows Google Cloud resources in the DNS consumer network to look up records in the peering zone's namespace as if the Google Cloud resources were in the DNS producer network.

 - The DNS producer and consumer networks must be VPC networks.

 - While DNS producer and consumer networks are typically part of the same organization, cross-organizational DNS peering is also supported.